 When visiting companies and universities in the host country, students discover and learn different approaches and models in technology, management, innovation, entrepreneurship, engineering education, interpersonal skills And much more.
-The missions were very successful in Denmark (2012), Sweden (2013), Germany (2014), the United Kingdom (2015), Japan (2016) and China (2017).
-In April 2018, the mission will take place on the Canada-US West Coast, a modern region with high technological potential.
+The missions were very successful in Denmark (2012), Sweden (2013), Germany (2014 and 2019), the United Kingdom (2015), Japan (2016), China (2017) and Canada-US West Coast (2018).
+In April 2020, the mission will take place in France, a country that is at the forefront of various technologies.

 In the months leading up to the mission, selected students prepare intensely for weekly meetings that include interviews with experts from the host country, readings and even Skype exchanges with students from the host country to prepare for their arrival.
 These pre-departure apprenticeships are then validated in the companies and universities visited.

 Returning from these demanding journeys due to their frantic pace of observations, technical analysis and exchanges with international specialists, students return from their stay abroad with innovative ideas.
 They write a mission report, a rigorous process framed by the program managers.
 The report is presented to our partners who can thus realize the importance of these exchanges and benefit from the observations acquired during the trip.

 Our business partners can continue to connect with students and sometimes recruit future interns or engineers for their own organization.